MuazAwan/Plant_Addict/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file (you'll need to create this) for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md).